kyaiooiayk/High-Performance-Computing-in-Python/tutorials/concurrency/README.md

 ## 🎛Mixing processes and threads
 - We can start new threads in a child Process.
 - For example, this is a common requirement when we need to perform many IO-bound tasks within each child process.
 ***

+## ⁉️Asyncio vs. Threads ?
+- Any program developed using threads can be rewritten to use asyncio and coroutines.
+- Any program developed using coroutines and asyncio can be rewritten to use threads.
+- Adopting asyncio in a project is a choice, the rationale is yours.
+For the most part, they are functionally equivalent.
+***

 ## ⏩How do I choose the best approach?